Migration (2023 film): Plot

-Later when the sun sets, the chef finds the birds via helicopter and captures them in a net, excluding Dax and Gwen who manage to hide.
-Inside, the chef plans to kill Mack and Pam first as revenge.
-Shifting their cage using a salsa dance they learnt at the restaurant, Mack and Pam try to reach a button to open a trapdoor but the chef catches them in the act.
-Delroy, assisted by Uncle Dan and the pekins, pelt the chef with food until he is knocked unconscious, hitting the trapdoor button as the chef along with Mack and Pam fall out.
-The chef is caught in the cargo net, but Mack and Pam continue to fall while still in their cage.
-They are saved by Dax and Gwen; Dax repaired his wings with some of the other birds' discarded feathers.
-Mack and Dax reconcile.
+Later after the sun sets, the chef catches up and finds the birds via helicopter, capturing them all except for Dax and Gwen, who hide.
+Inside the helicopter, the chef intends to kill Mack and Pam first as revenge, putting them both in a smaller, separate cage.
+Feeling hopeless and fearing the kids are lost, Pam begins regretting their migration until Mack bolsters her confidence, knowing she never gave up on anything, especially on him.
+Using a salsa dance they did back at the restaurant, and with Delroy and Uncle Dan's assistance, Mack and Pam try to reach a button to open the larger cage the others are trapped in, but the chef catches them in the act.
+A vengeful Delroy, aided by Uncle Dan and the pekins, pelts the chef with food as payback until he is knocked unconscious, hitting the trapdoor button as he, along with Mack and Pam, fall out.
+The chef gets caught in the cargo net, while the caged Mack and Pam continue to fall until Dax and Gwen save them, after Dax had used Delroy's discarded feathers to repair his wings.
+Mack and Dax reconcile while Delroy, Uncle Dan, and the pekins escape by breaking through their cage.

-Now led by Dax, the birds arrive in Jamaica, where Delroy reunites with his family and friends while the Mallards catch up with the duck family who visited the pond earlier.
-The following spring, the Mallards meet a group of penguins, who they help get to the South Pole.
+Now led by Dax, the birds arrive in Jamaica, where Delroy reunites with his family and friends while the Mallards catch up with the duck family who visited their pond earlier.
+Mack thanks Pam for helping him open his eyes to the world, and the birds soon dance in celebration.
+The following spring, the Mallards meet a group of Emperor penguins, whom they help bring back to the South Pole as the Mallards set off on another adventure.